awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-sessions-start.md

 aws ssm start-session --target instance-id
 ```

- *instance\-id* represents of the ID of an instance configured for use with AWS Systems Manager and its Session Manager capability\.
-For example: `i-02573cafcfEXAMPLE`\.
+ *instance\-id* represents of the ID of an instance configured for use with AWS Systems Manager and its Session Manager capability, such as `i-02573cafcfEXAMPLE`\.

 For information about other options you can use with the start\-session command, see [start\-session](https://docs.aws.amazon.com/cli/latest/reference/ssm/start-session.html) in the AWS Systems Manager section of the AWS CLI Command Reference\.